bartek717/Sorting-Algorithm-Visualizer/README.md

-This app displays the most popular sorting algorithms in an easy to Visualize fashion
+This app displays the most popular sorting algorithms in an easy to visualize UI